hash-im-table/portfolio/README.md

 # What is this portfolio?
 This WIP portfolio is a place for me to showcase my Game Development experiments in Unity, Unreal and Blender.
 The portfolio, is very much a WIP and will be updated regularly!

+####  Table of Content

 ## My Unity Experiments

 ### Building my own collision detection system.

 The Unity engine is great for 3D games, the inbuilt Rigidbody physics system is well optimized for 3D player & enemy behaviour.
 However, for 2D games, the RigidBody2D system creates more sporatic and unpredicatable behaviour.
-The Unity physics system is designed to replicate real world physics, which is not what you want for, say, a 2D platformer.
-Another issue that I have had to constantly fight against when using the RigidBody2D is the is the ‘float-y’ in-game gravity.
+The Unity physics system is designed to replicate real world physics, which is not what you want for a 2D game.
+Another issue with the RigidBody2D system as a means of collision detection and movement, is that it creates this ‘float-y’ in-game gravity which for most games is an undesired feel.

 To work around this I have been experimenting with building me own collision detection and raycasting system.
 Below is an example of my implementation: